eddmann/eddmann.github.io/_posts/2014/2014-04-05-self-signed-ssl-certificates-with-nginx-and-apache.md

 ## Apache Configuration

-Now that we have generated the private key and certificate we must next make sure that the SSL module is present and enabled in the Apache installation.
+Now that we have generated the private key and certificate, we must next make sure that the SSL module is present and enabled in the Apache installation.

 ```bash
 $ yum install mod_ssl
 ```

-With the prerequisites out of the way we are now able to direct access through port 443 (HTTPS) to use the generated certificate.
+With the prerequisites out of the way, we are now able to access via port 443 (HTTPS) using the generated certificate.

 ```conf
 <VirtualHost *:443>